Alan Charlton (diplomat): Diplomatic career

 Alan Charlton joined the Diplomatic Service in 1978 and in his early career served in the British Embassy in Amman, after learning Arabic, and in the British Military Government in Berlin before, during and after the Fall of the Berlin Wall.

 He was Deputy British Ambassador to the United States and Germany.
 He worked on a wide range of issues, notably former Yugoslavia when he was a lead player in the Foreign and Commonwealth Office in the 1990s.
 He was made a Commander of the Most Distinguished Order of St Michael and St George (CMG) in the 1996 New Year Honours in recognition of this work.

-As British Ambassador to Brazil for 4 years and 7 months, he supervised five posts: the Embassy in Brasilia; Consulates-General in São Paulo, Rio de Janeiro and Recife; and a Trade Office in Porto Alegre.
+As British Ambassador to Brazil for 4 years and 7 months, he supervised five posts: the Embassy in Brasília; Consulates-General in São Paulo, Rio de Janeiro and Recife; and a Trade Office in Porto Alegre.
 During his period of office, he pressed forward in Brazil with a major UK government effort to strengthen relations with the world's large emerging economies and with Latin America.
 There was a sharp increase in Ministerial visits, including Prime Ministers Gordon Brown and David Cameron, and increased support and encouragement for British business.
 UK and Brazil agreed to a Strategic Partnership, with annual meetings led by foreign ministers to review and boost bilateral relations.
 His particular focus in Brazil was on working with British business, education and science.

-His diplomatic career was marked by visits overseas by the British Royal Family, most notably the State Visit of Queen Elizabeth II to the US in 2007, after which he was made Commander of the Royal Victorian Order (CVO) for his role.
-Prince (now King) Charles made his first major overseas visit with (now Queen Consort) Camilla Parker Bowles to Brazil in 2009; they stayed at his official diplomatic residence.
+His diplomatic career was marked by visits overseas by the British royal family, most notably the state visit of Queen Elizabeth II to the US in 2007, after which he was made Commander of the Royal Victorian Order (CVO) for his role.
+Prince (now King) Charles made his first major overseas visit with (now Queen) Camilla Parker Bowles to Brazil in 2009; they stayed at his official diplomatic residence.
 The visit of Prince Harry to Brazil in 2012 on his first solo overseas tour, gave a major boost to the UK profile.